Javid Husain: Director (Afghanistan)

-From July 1978 to 1980, he served as Director (Afghanistan) in the Pakistan Foreign Office in Islamabad, Pakistan.
+From July 1978 to 1980, he served as Director (Afghanistan) of the Pakistan Foreign Office in Islamabad, Pakistan.

 Director (Foreign Secretary's Office)

 Later he served as Director (Foreign Secretary's Office) from 1980 to December 1981.

 United Nations

 From January 1982 to April 1985, Javid Husain served as Counsellor and later as Minister in the Pakistan Mission to United Nations, New York City where he represented Pakistan in the UN General Assembly and its Third and First Committees besides several other UN bodies/organs like the Security Council, the Disarmament Commission, the Committee on the Indian Ocean as a Zone of Peace, the Commission on the establishment of nuclear weapon-free zones, and the governing bodies of UNICEF, UNFPA, CERD, etc...

 China

 From May 1985 till July 1988, Javid Husain served as Minister/Deputy Head of Mission at the Embassy of Pakistan, Beijing, China.